OWASP/www-project-dungeons-and-daemons/games/defcon-is-canceled/instructions.md

 ### Setting the Scene

 Before the game begins, the GM reads the event narration above then draws a pillar card and keep it secret.
+He then choose one of the possible threats noted on the pillar card.

 ### Deployment Vote